Skip to main content

 Manager of Historic Trades

-Dr. Massee has fifteen years of experience in the field of living history, thirteen of them at George Washington's Mount Vernon.
-She oversees Mount Vernon's cooking, baking, and textile demonstrations, using a combination of research and hands-on experience to illuminate daily life in the 18th century.
+Dr. Massee has many years of experience in the field of living history.
+Her particular passions are interpreting the enslaved community and conducting 18th-century cooking, baking, and textile demonstrations, using a combination of research and hands-on experience to illuminate daily life.
 She received her Ph.D. in Cultural Studies from George Mason University.

 Expertise: Textile Production at Mount Vernon, Historic Cooking Techniques and Food Traditions, Foodways of the Enslaved